percona/pmm-doc/docs/get-started/HA.md

 ## Procedure to set up PMM in HA mode

+!!! note alert alert-primary "Note"
+    The sections below provide instructions for setting up the services on both the same and separate instances.
+However, it is not recommended to run the services on a single machine for production purposes.
+This approach is only recommended for the development environment.

 The steps to set up PMM in HA mode are:

 ### **Step 1: Define environment variables**